dilettabalta/ModelBased_MarkerlessProtocol/README.md

 Repository containing MATLAB codes for estimating spatial-temporal parameters (stride length, step length and gait speed) and sagittal lower limb kinematics (hip, knee and ankle kinematics) based on a single RGB-D camera.

-Authors: Diletta Balta (diletta.balta@polito.it) Department of Electronics and Telecommunications, Politecnico di Torino, Torino, Italy.
+Author: Diletta Balta (diletta.balta@polito.it) Department of Electronics and Telecommunications, Politecnico di Torino, Torino, Italy.

 This repository contains the following folders and script: